maixnor/wu-quartz/content/semester 3/Memory.md

 ## Non-Declarative / Implicit
 - procedural memory
+	- anything that happens without active thought
-	- e.g. cycling, walking, running
+	- e.g. cycling, walking, running, balance
 - priming
 	- recognition
 		- e.g. bird vs cat
 			- when shown the bird first the bird parts of your brain are activated
-			- when then shown a cat with the outline of a bird
+			- when then shown a cat with the outline of a bird the bird is seen
+			- when shown a cat first the cat is seen first with the second picture